-In the original CompCert x86 assembly language, the notion of stack frame is still kept, so that this language has two pseudo-instructions Pallocframe and Pfreeframe responsible of allocating and freeing the corresponding memory block, even though those pseudo-instructions are then turned into real x86 assembly instructions performing pointer arithmetics with the ESP stack pointer register.
-This latter transformation cannot be proved correct in CompCert because pointer arithmetics cannot cross block boundaries in the CompCert memory model.
+In the original CompCert x86 assembly language, the notion of stack frame is still kept, so that this language has two pseudoinstructions Pallocframe and Pfreeframe responsible of allocating and freeing the corresponding memory block, even though those pseudo-instructions are then turned into real x86 assembly instructions performing pointer arithmetics with the ESP stack pointer register.
+This latter transformation cannot be proved correct in CompCert, because pointer arithmetics cannot cross block boundaries in the CompCert memory model.
 Therefore this transformation is done in an unverified "pretty-printing" stage, after CompCert has generated the x86 assembly code of the source program.

 Our new assembly semantics overcomes this limitation.
-Now, instead of allocating different memory blocks, we preallocate one single block of size sz+4 at the beginning of the program to hold the whole stack, and our assembly generation pass ensures that the value of ESP always points within this block.
-Therefore the pseudo-instructions are no longer necessary, and the pointer arithmetics needed at function entry and exit can be performed within our formalized ASMsz assembly language.
+Now, instead of allocating different memory blocks, we preallocate one single block of size sz + 4 at the beginning of the program to hold the whole stack, and our assembly generation pass ensures that the value of ESP always points within this block.
+Therefore the pseudo-instructions are no longer necessary, and the pointer arithmetics needed at function entry and exit can be performed within our formalized ASM{sz} assembly language.

-As an interesting side effect, accessing function arguments is now simpler in our assembly language.
+As an interesting side effect, accessing the function arguments is now simpler in our assembly language.
 Indeed, in the x86 calling convention, a function has to look for its arguments in the stack frame of its caller.
-To this purpose, the original CompCert keeps a back pointer to link each stack frame to its parent.
-Thanks to our changes, function arguments can now be provably accessed through pointer arithmetics with no indirection, so that this back link is no longer necessary.
 Because in the original CompCert, stack frames are independent memory blocks, it was necessary for the callee to have a pointer to the caller stack frame, called the back link, in its own stack frame.
 The callee could then access its arguments by one indirection through this back link.
-In our new $\mathsf{ASM}{sz}$ assembly language, stack frames are no longer independent, so that the callee can access its arguments directly by pointer arithmetics within the whole stack block.
+In our new ASM{sz} assembly language, stack frames are no longer independent, so that the callee can access its arguments directly by pointer arithmetics within the whole stack block.
+Consequently, the back link is no longer necessary, and we removed it from the stack layout.
+Again, this is possible because the sizes of stack frames are constant and there are no dynamic stack allocation (push/pop, etc.).
+In other words, the code produced by CompCert does not make use of the EBP frame pointer, which basically stays constant across the execution of the whole program).